-As new cases of the 2019 Novel Coronavirus (also referred to as 2019-nCoV) are confirmed in an ever increasing number of countries, the words epidemic and pandemic being mentioned.
+As new cases of the 2019 Novel Coronavirus (the disease this virus causes is known as COVID-19) are confirmed in an ever increasing number of countries, the words epidemic and pandemic being mentioned.
 The two words might seem interchangeable to some but they have two different meanings in terms of geography.

 Difference Between Sporadic, Endemic, and Holoendmic Diseases